ページの先頭です。 メニューを飛ばして本文へ

 3:00 p.m.-3:45 p.m.
 Talk Session|Mamoru Oshii (Film Director) × Professor Ohmori Facilitator: Kokoro Kuwagata

-A special talk will come true between professor Kenji Omori at the Institute for Molecular Science, who is one of the global leaders in the development of quantum computers, and the movie director Mamoru Oshii, who has created many masterpieces.
-Let’s see how chemical reactions will happen in the collaboration between quantum computers and the future world depicted in director Oshii's classic and revolutionary anime “Ghost in the Shell”.
-The show will open with a special lecture by professor Ohmori about “100-year mystery of quantum mechanics”.
+A special talk will come true between the Movie Director Mamoru Oshii, who has created many masterpieces including “GHOST IN THE SHELL”, and Professor Kenji Ohmori at the Institute for Molecular Science, who is one of the global leaders in the development of quantum computers.
+Let’s see how chemical reactions will happen in the collaboration between quantum computers and the future world depicted in Director Oshii's classic and revolutionary anime “Ghost in the Shell”.
+The show will open with a special lecture by Professor Ohmori about “100-year mystery of quantum mechanics”.

 Organizer: Institute for Molecular Science